6.6 Social inclusion through education and training

 - improve the self-confidence and

-- competences of students, with an opportunity for career guidance.
+- competencies of students, with an opportunity for career guidance.

-The ministerial decree on the learning outcomes of teacher training requires the development of active citizenship among students and to teach students to be free from prejudices and to accept and respect different opinions and values.
-(For more information on the school community service, see sub-chapters 2.1 General context and 5.7 “Learning to participate” through formal, non-formal and informal learning)
+The ministerial decree on the learning outcomes of teacher training requires the development of active citizenship among students and teaches students to be free from prejudices and to accept and respect different opinions and values.
+(For more information on the school community service, see sub-chapter 9.4.)

 Equal access to digital education

-According to the information provided by the Ministry in 2021, the pandemic situation highlighted the importance of equal methodological and infrastructural development in education.
-To ensure the conditions of equal access to digital education for the students and teachers, the Government made investments with a budget of HUF 205 billion (EUR 585 million).
+To ensure the conditions of equal access to digital education for students and teachers, the Government made investments with a budget of HUF 205 billion (about EUR 525 million) jointly financed be EU funds.
 The following measures are planned to be implemented by the end of 2025:

 - providing modern and interactive devices to primary and secondary schools (interactive panels, robotic devices, tools for the development of programming skills, drones) so the students would be more motivated, can be prevented from dropout and can acquire skills that are competitive in the labour market,